Can Stress Cause Hemorrhoids?

 What are the connections between stress and the body?

 The human body’s stress response is a survival mechanism.
 When stress occurs in your body, your heart and respiratory rates increase, your muscles grow tense, and you may feel on high alert, ready to jump to action at a moment’s notice.
-This response is biologically based and automatic.
+This fight or flight response is biologically based and automatic.
 However, problems may arise when your stress response is chronic or does not have a healthy outlet.

 When animals experience a stress response, you might see them shake or exhibit symptoms of excess energy, such as running, jumping, or making noise.
 These responses are natural, as a flood of adrenalin occurs within the body and causes the fight-flight-freeze response.